Last updated January 2021

 Yes, vacuum bags are safe for sous vide.
 All vacuum bags are BPA-free, and as long as they are not heated to boiling temperature (212F/100C) or above, no harmful chemicals will leach into your food.

 Here's a long thread about it on Chowhound.
+It's a few years old now, but the commentary is still valid.
 If you don't want to read all of it, the consensus, by the end of the thread, is that using vacuum bags below boiling temperature is safe.

 If we've convinced you that you need a vacuum sealer (and I hope we have!), keep reading for our best picks.